Jump to content

 Actual, 1-1, good copy, moving north-west to overwatch the buildings west, over

-This is Anvil Actual, good copy 1-5, brake, all anvils reposition to engage targets, bearing 120, distance 500 meters, out
+This is Anvil Actual, good copy 1-5, break, all anvils reposition to engage targets, bearing 120, distance 500 meters, out

 Anvil 1-3, two times T-72 destroyed, bearing 130, 1-5 confirm targets destroyed